woojoo666/arcana-notes/notes11.md

 So maybe we should just merge private properties, since the child can replicate that behavior anyways?
 Or maybe we should never carry over private properties, and the caller can only create properties on the child that are in caller-scope (caller-responsible)?

-### Private Keys and Anonymous Reads
+### Private Keys and Anonymous Reads, Property Bundles

+But reads should ideally be private
+    mentioned previously in sections "Indirect Writes, and Pass-By-Reference Model" and "Unified Access - Read/Clone/Insert Privileges")
-But reads should ideally be private (mentioned this before, //TODO: FIND REFERENCED SECTION) So maybe, every time somebody makes a request, they actually retrieve a full copy of the object, and then privately try accessing the property on their own server this way, the caller wouldn't be able to replicate full private merging using routing, as mentioned in the prev section Or maybe it bundles the object into a single pure function, that when given a key, responds with the value, and has no side effects
+So maybe, every time somebody makes a request, they actually retrieve a full copy of the object, and then privately try accessing the property on their own server
+    (I later call this a **property bundle**, since we are bundling all properties into a static object) this way, the caller wouldn't be able to replicate full private merging using routing, as mentioned in the prev section Or maybe it bundles the object into a single pure function, that when given a key, responds with the value, and has no side effects
 And anybody can retrieve this function and read from it privately on their own machine